gscales/Exch-Rest/README.md

 #### Module installation

-The Module is availble from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 and Windows 8 using
+The Module is available from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 and Windows 8 using

         Install-Module Exch-Rest

         Import-Module Exch-Rest

-Or you can use the following to download and use the following steps can be used to install the module from the GitHub repo
+Or you can use the following steps to download and install the module from the GitHub repo

         # Set constants
 	$SourceCodeURL = "https://codeload.github.com/gscales/Exch-Rest/zip/master"